 Exact location TBD

-Volunteer to promote and bring others to the workshop and you will receive promotional materials to share, one free admission to the workshop, branding recognition on the Improve Pop Health website and at the Workshop, plus the opportunity to share your resources with workshop attendees.
+Promote and bring others to the workshop and you will receive promotional materials to share, branding recognition on the Improve Pop Health website and at the Workshop, plus the opportunity to share your resources with workshop attendees.

 Ron Deprez, Ph.D., M.P.H